hisschemoller/kibo-keyboard/README.md

 ![Settings panel](assets/img/kibo-keyboard-settings.gif 'Settings panel')

-The settings panel shows when the app starts or when you click the cogwheel icon in the top right of the screen.
+The settings panel shows when the app starts.
+It can be recalled by clicking the cogwheel icon in the top right corner of the screen.

 It has two settings: